rrafush/weather_app/README.md

-# Weather Today: A weather app built with mobX and the MetaWeather API
+# Weather Today: A weather app built in Flutter with mobX and the MetaWeather API

-This project is my first one build in flutter, and I was inspired by the Flutter Modular architecture to structure the folders:
+This project is my first one built in flutter, and I was inspired by the Flutter Modular architecture to structure the folders:

 ![Weather Today app preview](media/app-screenshots.png)